Janolan/x250-hackintosh/README.md

 - `Trackpoint`
 - `Trackpad Buttons`
-- `Wifi/Bluetooth` (use a dirt cheap USB Wifi Dongle, like the TP-Link WN725N, or replace the Wifi Card with a Dell DW1560/Broadcom BCM94352Z)
 - `PCI Card Reader`
 - `VGA` (use miniDP instead)
 - `Battery indicator` (it goes down to 7% when one of the batteries is empty and then just stays there and doesn't show the status of the second battery)

-What will never work:
+What will never work (without replacing hardware):
-- `Wifi/Bluetooth` WITHOUT replacing the existing Wifi Card (I use a dirt cheap USB Wifi Dongle, like the TP-Link WN725N, or instead replace the Wifi Card with a Dell DW1560/Broadcom BCM94352Z)
+- `Wifi/Bluetooth` (I use a dirt cheap USB Wifi Dongle, like the TP-Link WN725N - but you can also replace the Wifi Card with a macOS compatible one, like the Dell DW1560 or the Broadcom BCM94352Z)

 ## Overview